Perhentian Turtle Project

 Contract Length: 4-months (starting March or July) and 8-months (starting March) periods available between March and October

 Love turtles and committed to starting a career in marine conservation?
 Join the Perhentian Turtle Project team on this Turtle Conservation Internship as a Volunteer Coordinator where you’ll pick up vital field skills, collect data on a daily basis and patrol nesting beaches at night.
 Plus develop your people management skills as you will be responsible for small groups of volunteers who you’ll educate about turtles and marine conservation each week.

 As a Volunteer Coordinator you will mainly be in charge of leading volunteers on project-related activities.
 In order to do so, you will receive training on the nature and activities of the project as well as sea turtles and marine conservation.
 Consequently, you will develop your leadership, communication and community outreach skills.
 Alongside that, you are expected to work together with the assistant data coordinator in collecting the data of the foraging, nesting, and hatchery data of sea turtles on a daily basis.
 This means that the Volunteer Coordinator should expect to frequently be around and interact with people.

 What we need from you for turtle conservation internship

 To apply for this role you’ll need to meet a few requirements and be committed to ensure our volunteers have a fantastic experience.
 You can also find out a bit more about the role itself by reading about the duties you’ll be completing throughout the internship.

-- Must be open-minded, willing, and determined to try and learn new things, skills, languages, and cultures
+- Must be open-minded, respectful, willing, and determined to try and learn new things, skills, languages, and cultures

 - Must be flexible and quick to adapt to new surroundings – especially humid tropical climates and changes in sleep schedules – and sudden changes in schedules